 - 8.26.3.1 County may deduct from Subrecipient's payment, pro rata, those applicable portions of the monthly Subaward Sum at County's sole discretion. - 8.26.3.2 County may deduct liquidated damages at County's sole discretion.
 The parties agree that it will be impracticable or extremely difficult to fix the extent of actual damages resulting from the failure of Subrecipient to correct a deficiency within the specified time frame.
-The parties hereby agree that under the current circumstances a reasonable estimate of such damages per day per infraction shall be determined as follows: when this Subaward is funded for one (1) Fiscal Year or Program Year term then a reasonable estimate of such damages per day per infraction shall be twenty-five percent (25%) of the Maximum Subaward Sum or as specified in Exhibit A (Statement of Work), Attachment 2 (Performance Requirements Summary Chart); or, when this Subaward is funded for more than one (1) Fiscal Year or Program Year term then a reasonable estimate of such damages per day per infraction shall be twenty-five percent (25%) of the Maximum Annual Subaward Sum or as specified in Exhibit A (Statement of Work), Attachment 2 (Performance Requirements Summary Chart).
-In either case, Subrecipient shall be liable to County for liquidated damages in said amount and this amount shall be deducted from County's payment to Subrecipient; and/or - 8.26.3.3 Upon giving five (5) days' notice to Subrecipient for failure to correct the deficiencies, County may correct any and all deficiencies and the total costs incurred by County for completion of the Work by an alternate source, whether it be County forces or separate private contractor, will be deducted and forfeited from the payment to Subrecipient from County, as determined by County. - 8.26.4 The action noted in Subparagraph 8.26.3 shall not be construed as a penalty, but as adjustment of payment to Subrecipient to recover County cost due to the failure of Subrecipient to complete or comply with the provisions of this Subaward. - 8.26.5 This Subparagraph 8.26 shall not, in any manner, restrict or limit

-County's right to damages for any breach of this Subaward provided by law or as specified in Exhibit A (Statement of Work), Attachment 2 (Performance Requirements Summary Chart) or Subparagraph 8.26.3, and shall not, in any manner, restrict or limit County's right to terminate this Subaward as agreed to herein.
+The parties hereby agree that under the current circumstances a reasonable estimate of such damages per day per infraction shall be one hundred dollars (\$100) or as specified in Exhibit A (Statement of Work), Attachment 1 (Performance Requirements Summary Chart).
+Subrecipient shall be liable to County for liquidated damages in said amount and this amount shall be deducted from County's payment to Subrecipient. - 8.26.3.3 Upon giving five (5) days' notice to Subrecipient for failure to correct the deficiencies, County may correct any and all deficiencies and the total costs incurred by County for completion of the Work by an alternate source, whether it be County forces or separate private contractor, will be deducted and forfeited from the payment to Subrecipient from County, as determined by County. - 8.26.4 The action noted in Subparagraph 8.26.3 shall not be construed as a penalty, but as adjustment of payment to Subrecipient to recover County cost due to the failure of Subrecipient to complete or comply with the provisions of this Subaward. - 8.26.5 This Subparagraph 8.26 shall not, in any manner, restrict or limit County's right to damages for any breach of this Subaward provided by law or as specified in Exhibit A (Statement of Work) or Subparagraph 8.26.3, and shall not, in any manner, restrict or limit County's right to terminate this Subaward as agreed to herein.
 This Subparagraph 8.26 may be assessed as an option.
-It does not preclude utilizing Exhibit A (Statement of Work), Attachment 2 (Performance Requirements Summary Chart) or assessing actual costs of the damage.
+It does not preclude utilizing Exhibit A (Statement of Work) or assessing actual costs of the damage.